lvarayut/relay-fullstack/README.md

 [Nodemon](http://nodemon.io) - Monitor for any changes in your node.js application and automatically restart the server.

+[CSS Modules](https://github.com/css-modules/css-modules) - CSS file in which all class names and animation names are scoped locally by default.

 ## Credits
 - Relay Fullstack is inspired by [relay-starter-kit](https://github.com/relayjs/relay-starter-kit).
 Please take a look at the original code to learn more.
 - Handcrafted with ♥ by Varayut Lerdkanlayanawat.